emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 use the terms consistently, this facilitates data sharing across institutions, applications, and disciplines.

-With machine-readable, standards-compliant data, it easier to build an Application Programming Interface (API) to query the dataset and retrieve a subset of interest as outlined in Rule 10.
+With machine-readable, standards-compliant data, it is easier to build an Application Programming Interface (API) to query the dataset and retrieve a subset of interest as outlined in Rule 10.